r-fukutoku/CS_Data_Visualization/index.md

 ## Conclusion
+This research demonstrates the relationship between the movies' three features: popularity, vote average, and the number of vote.
+Each visualization was effective for this project, which allowed us to identify the features' trends and to gain insights into the dataset.
-From this analysis with three different types of visualization, I found that overall the relationships between the movies' population, vote average, and vote count shared very similar trends over 140 years.
-Although the number of movies published were very different from 1881 to 2020, it was surprising that the trends appeared in all two-decade spans to some extent.
-I conclude that there were correlations between vote count and vote average, vote count and popularity, and vote average and popularity.
+From the results, I found that overall each correlation between popularity and vote average, vote count and vote average, and vote count and popularity shared very similar trends over 140 years.
+Although the number of movies published were significantly different from 1881 to 2020, it was surprising that the same trends appeared in all two-decade spans to some extent.
+I conclude that there were connections between movies' popularity, their vote average, and the number of vote.

 ## Reference